Eccentric training: Sports training

-Eccentric exercise
+Rehabilitation

 Eccentric exercise or resistance training is currently being used as a form of rehabilitation for sports injuries, but also as an alternative form of exercise for the elderly and those affected by neurological disorders, COPD, cardiopulmonary disorders, and cancer.

 Muscle loss is a big problem faced by people afflicted with the above disorders and many cannot participate in rigorous exercise protocols.

 Eccentric muscle contractions produce high forces with low-energy costs.

-According to Hortobágyi due to these properties, eccentric exercise has the greatest potential for muscle strengthening.
+According to Hortobágyi, due to these properties, eccentric exercise has the greatest potential for muscle strengthening.

 To strengthen muscle the external force must exceed the muscle while it lengthens.
-The definition of eccentric contraction is almost the exact definition of muscle strengthening.